Knitting For Beginners -The Complete Guide Step-By-Step

 Easy Knit Scarf Pattern {Beginner-Friendly}

-The scarf is knit in garter stitch, knitting every row until it is super long and cosy!
+The scarf is knit in garter stitch, knitting every row until it is super long and cozy!

 Fingerless Mittens Pattern